erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 ## Introduction

-Reinforcement Learning Hf addresses concept in advanced llm techniques.
+Reinforcement training Hf addresses concept in advanced large language system techniques.

-This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.
+This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR